slavatrofimov/Cortana-Intelligence-Workshop/src/chapters/chapter7.md

 <img src="images/chapter7/DWH009.png" class="img-medium"/>

+#### Load Historical Telemetry Data from Azure Data Lake Store
-Once connected to the Azure SQL Data Warehouse, we can being writing queries directly in the browser.
+Once connected to the Azure SQL Data Warehouse, we can begin writing queries directly in the browser.
 The following T-SQL script will create a Master Key and Credential to securely connect to Azure SQL Data Warehouse.

 > **NOTE:** This exercise uses Application Id, OAuth 2.0 Token Endpoint, and Authentication Key that you have obtained in a previous exercise in this chapter.